SciKarate/CS393/Blocks_c++/README.md

 You can also try
 > python3 testerX.py | ./shell.out
-tester1 tests a filesystem where blockcount < bytesperblock
+tester1 tests a filesystem where blockcount < bytesperblock #(CURRENTLY BROKEN DUE TO INODEMAP)#
 	it expects 10111010
-tester2 tests a filesystem where blockcount > bytesperblock
+tester2 tests a filesystem where blockcount > bytesperblock	#(CURRENTLY BROKEN DUE TO INODEMAP)#
 	it expects a string of ones, followed by 4 dispersed 1s tester3 tests a filesystem where blockcount = bytesperblock it expects a huge string of 1s with a 0, followed by 4 dispersed 1s